Mattress Guides

 Conclusion

-While there’s no size difference between twin and single beds, the beds technically serve purposes.
+While there’s no size difference between twin and single beds, the beds technically serve different purposes.
 Twin beds are made to be sold in a pair, though nowadays, they’re mostly sold by themselves, while single beds are meant to be sold individually.
 Regardless, twin and single beds are great for singles under six feet tall, siblings sharing a bedroom, or guest rooms.

 If you’re based in the United States, chances are you won’t see twin beds referred to as single beds, and vice versa for international readers.